SalamaAlmheiri/introToIM/midtermProject/journal.md

 "Balloon Girl"
 "Make the balloon fly away to the correct position by using the 4 arrows"

+I am also still working on:
+- trying to fix why the balloon is not moving when I press the keys.
+- adding sound to the game
+- making the balloon stop when it reaches the correct position.

 <img src="https://github.com/SalamaAlmheiri/introToIM/blob/main/midtermProject/Banksy%203.png" width=300 align=center>